Shagshag/prestashop-documentation/SupplierCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Supplier.php line 211
+* This method is defined in [classes/Supplier.php line 211](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Supplier.php#211)

 #### Arguments